 The following example is a step-by-step guide on how to calculate the initial price of an item given its final price and sales tax.

 - First, you must determine the sales tax % in your state.
 You can either use Google or look at your receipt to figure this out.
 The only exception to this is Delaware, which has no sales tax.

 - Let’ assume the sales tax for this problem is 13%.
 Quite higher than normal, but it’s just an example.

 - Now we need to determine the final price of the item.
-This should be the final number on your receipt if it’s the only item you purchases.
-If you purchase multiple item, you will need to subtract the others.
+This should be the final number on your receipt if it’s the only item you purchase.
+If you purchase multiple items, you will need to subtract the others.

 - Let’s assume the total item was $100.00 to make this problem simple.